Bakla: Babaeng bakla

-Heterosexual women who develop deep friendships or almost exclusively associate with the native bakla LGBT subculture are known as babaeng bakla (literally "a woman who is a bakla").
-They stereotypically acquire the mannerisms, campy sense of humor, lingo, and fashion sense of the bakla.
+Heterosexual women who develop deep friendships or almost exclusively associate with the local LGBT subculture are known as babaeng baklâ (literally, "a woman who is a bakla").
+They stereotypically acquire the mannerisms, campy humour, speech patterns, and fashion sense of baklâ peers.
 They are also usually more extroverted and socially dominant.
-It is commonly perceived as a positive self-identification, and various prominent local celebrities (like Maricel Soriano and Rufa Mae Quinto) openly identify as babaeng bakla.
+Similar to some Western women accepting their status as gay icons, this is commonly seen as a positive self-identification, with various female celebrities like Maricel Soriano and Rufa Mae Quinto openly identifying as babaeng baklâ.